 He stepped into the doorway of Emergency Ops.
 Stood a moment, as if considering whether to go in.

-He saw Chris look up, saw her quick surprise, covered up by something harder, her face expressionless as he walked over to her, ignoring everyone else.
+Chris looked up, and he saw her quick surprise, covered up by something harder, her face expressionless as he walked over to her, ignoring everyone else.

 He thought he saw fear flicker in her eyes.
 Did she think he was going to out her afterhours habits?